kc89878/Retail-Store-Performance-Dashboard/README.md

 #### Data Filters
 Allow users to filter data by product information like category and subcategory and by location information like region, state and city.

+## Reference
-It is a guided project created by "data with baraa"
+This project is guided by "data with baraa"